 It is not many times in my life I’ve seen a Sunrise.
 I realize what I have been missing my whole life.
 Hmm… I get it now, why granny used to wake me early up in the morning…

 He points me to the backpacker lane, where there are no. of hostels, but as I find out everything is sold out.
-I consult my LP guidebook and zero-in on The Queens, a boutique hotel.
+I consult my LP guidebook for this South East Asian destination and zero-in on The Queens, a boutique hotel.
 I must say, the hotel is damn good for the budget.

-I spend two days in Ko-samui and the whole experience turns out to be so much fun.
+I spend two days in Koh samui and the whole experience turns out to be so much fun.
 I rent a motorbike the first day and go around exploring the island.
 On my second day, I go out on an exciting day trip to marine national park.

 I ride swiftly on the motorbike on my way to the giant Buddha, I make a quick stop at 7-11 for a sandwich fix.
 Giant Buddha is a tall, beautiful statue overlooking the bay where several dozens of fishing boats float with an occasional yacht in between.